Konbaung dynasty: Funerals

 When a king died, his royal white umbrella was broken and the great drum and gong at the palace's bell tower (at the eastern gate of the palace), was struck.
-It was custom for members of the royal family, including the king, to be cremated: their ashes were put into a velvet bag and thrown into the river.
+It was customary for members of the royal family, including the king, to be cremated: their ashes were put into a velvet bag and thrown into the river.
 King Mindon Min was the first to break tradition; his remains were not cremated, but instead were buried intact, according to his wishes, at the place where his tomb now stands.
 Before his burial, the King Mindon's body was laid in state before his throne at the Hmannandawgyi (Palace of Mirrors).